Scheduling (828) 345-0800

 To help prevent osteoporosis:

 • Do regular weight-bearing exercise.
 This means activities that work your legs against gravity.
-The best exercises are walking, dancing, jogging, stair-climbing, playing racquet sports, and hiking.
+Some exercises include walking, dancing, jogging, stair-climbing, playing racquet sports, and hiking.
 If you’ve been inactive, be sure to check with your healthcare provider before beginning any exercise.

 • Talk with your healthcare provider about your diet and whether or not you need to take a vitamin and mineral supplement.

 • Don’t smoke.
-If you smoke, get help from your healthcare provider to quit.
+If you smoke, get help from your provider to quit.

 Share this entry